Hunter-Open-Source-Club/Constitution/constitution.md

 ### Inspiration

-This Club was founded with encouragement from Professor Stewart Weiss, who teaches *Open Source Development Workshop* and encouraged the chartering process.
-We are listing him as our Faculty Adviser.
+This Club was founded with encouragement from Professor Stewart Weiss, who teaches *Open Source Software Development Workshop* and encouraged the chartering process.
+We list him as our Faculty Adviser.

 ### Ends